 Monk Parakeets are very social, spending their whole lives living in bustling colonies of dozens of individuals.
 Every morning they leave their nests to forage, spending the day climbing through trees (sometimes using their beaks as a climbing aid) or dropping to the ground in search of food.
 At dusk they all gather back at the nests to roost, both during the breeding season and after it is over.
 Monk Parakeets spend a lot of time preening each other.
 These long-lived birds form socially monogamous pairs, and courtship involves a pair preening each other and grasping each other by the beak while shaking their heads.
 Back to top

 Monk Parakeets were introduced to the U.S. in the 1960s via the release or escape of pet birds.
 Since then their numbers have grown and they now occur in several cities including San Diego, Phoenix, Dallas, San Antonio, Houston, New Orleans, Chicago, New York, Providence, Miami, and St. Petersburg.
 They are also numerous in their native South America.
-Partners in Flight estimates the global breeding population at 20 million, with 3% of these in the U.S. and none in Canada or Mexico.
-The species rates a 6 out of 20 on the Continental Concern Score.
-Monk Parakeet is not on the 2014 State of the Birds Watch List.
+Partners in Flight estimates the global breeding population at 20 million individuals, and rates the species a 6 out of 20 on the Continental Concern Score indicating a species of low conservation concern.
 Historically, most management efforts toward Monk Parakeets, both in the U.S. and in South America, have been directed at curbing their populations because of their reputation as an agricultural pest.
 As it turns out, their populations have persisted but have not spread, and in the U.S. there are no longer active programs to control their numbers.Back to top